 Skip to content

-@kozou/api is Kozou’s own REST layer.
+@kozou/api is Kozou’s own REST layer, and the default backend since v1.0.
 Given the same Schema Context that drives every other surface — built from your CREATE TABLE, CREATE VIEW, and COMMENT ON statements — it serves the tables and views of your database as a REST API, with no hand-written route code.
-It is the in-house data layer that a future Kozou v1.0 is expected to make the default.

-This page covers what @kozou/api is and why it exists, how to turn it on, the endpoint shapes it generates, the OpenAPI document it derives from your COMMENT text, and the security boundary you must respect.
+This page covers what @kozou/api is and why it exists, how it runs under kozou dev (and how to opt out to an external PostgREST), the endpoint shapes it generates, the OpenAPI document it derives from your COMMENT text, and the security boundary it draws.
 For where REST sits among Kozou’s outputs, see The three surfaces.
 For the tag grammar behind the descriptions, see COMMENT conventions.

-In v0.1, Kozou wires up an external PostgREST container to serve REST, and the Admin UI talks to it through a pluggable data adapter. @kozou/api replaces that external container with code Kozou owns: it generates CRUD endpoints and an OpenAPI document directly from the Schema Context, and queries PostgreSQL itself.
+Earlier Kozou releases wired up an external PostgREST container to serve REST, and the Admin UI talked to it through a pluggable data adapter. @kozou/api replaces that external container with code Kozou owns: it generates CRUD endpoints and an OpenAPI document directly from the Schema Context, and queries PostgreSQL itself.
+Since v1.0 it is the default — kozou dev runs it in-process, and PostgREST is an opt-out (see How it runs below).

 The Admin UI reaches @kozou/api through the same data-adapter seam it already uses for PostgREST, so switching the data layer is not a breaking change for UI code — the same browser flows run unchanged against either backend.